 - 4. Remove devices from the LAN1 bridge that will be used by other interfaces in this configuration. - a.
-If your device is a dual-WiFi model, remove the Digi AP (Wi-Fi2) access point (/network/wireless/ap/digi_ap2) from the bridge, using its index number, 4, as determined above with the show command:
+Remove the Digi AP (Wi-Fi2) access point (/network/wireless/ap/digi_ap2) from the bridge, using its index number, 4, as determined above with the show command: